List of Cardiff City F.C. players (25–99 appearances)

 Cardiff set club transfer fee records when buying Gary Medel in 2013 and selling him a year later.

 Cardiff City Football Club is a professional association football club based in Cardiff, Wales.
 The club was founded in 1899 as Riverside A.F.C., by members of a local cricket club, joining the Cardiff & District League the following year.
 In 1907, the side joined the South Wales Amateur League and changed its name to Cardiff City, later entering the English football league system by joining the Southern Football League in 1910, before being elected into the Football League in 1920.
 As of the end of the 2017–18 season, the club has won three division titles in the Football League, won promotion on 12 occasions and been relegated 12 times.
 The club has also achieved some success in domestic cup competitions, winning the FA Cup in 1927, reaching the final on two other occasions, reaching the 2012 League Cup final and winning the Welsh Cup on 22 occasions.

-All players who have played between 25 and 99 first-team matches for the club, either as a member of the starting eleven or as a substitute, are listed below.
+All players who have played between 25 and 99 first-team matches for the club, either as members of the starting eleven or as substitutes, are listed below.
 Each player's details include the duration of his career with Cardiff, his typical playing position while with the club, and the number of matches played and goals scored in all senior competitive matches.